tiagoleal/spotcode/README.md

 ### Installing

-First step is to install the docker service:
+First step is to install the node:

 ```bash
 # Using Ubuntu